-View of the Santa Maria della Salute with the Dogana di Mare
+View of the Church of Santa Maria della Salute with the Dogana del Mare

 - Francesco Guardi (Italian, 1712-1793)